BalaMani-proj/mcp/README.md

 # 🧠 MCP LLM Project for Insurance P&C (Guidewire)

 This project demonstrates how to build a Model Context Protocol (MCP) server for the Insurance Property & Casualty (P&C) domain, specifically for Guidewire REST APIs.
-It dynamically registers tools from an OpenAPI (Swagger) spec and enables prompt-based tool invocation using a local LLM (`Qwen2.5-0.5B-Instruct`).
+It dynamically registers tools from an OpenAPI (Swagger) spec and enables prompt-based tool invocation using a configurable LLM (default: `Qwen2.5-0.5B-Instruct`, but can be replaced with OpenAI GPT, Claude Sonnet, or other models).

 ---